Occasional Impressions - music, prose, poetry and prayer on the web

 Shun no suffering, shame or loss: learn of him to bear the cross.

-long day and we’ve just had supper.
+day and we’ve just had supper.
 You want us to pray as well as keep vigil?
+Pray

-Pray that we may not be brought into the time of trial?
-Come to think of it, that
+that we may not be brought into the time of trial?
+Come to think of it, that was in

-was in that prayer you taught us, wasn’t it?
-“Lead us not into temptation: do not
+that prayer you taught us, wasn’t it?
+“Lead us not into temptation: do not bring us

-this cannot pass unless I drink it, your will be done.”
-What kind of prayer is
+cannot pass unless I drink it, your will be done.”
+What kind of prayer is that?
+What

-that?
-What father will put his child through something so uncongenial to them?
+father will put his child through something so uncongenial to them?
+It sounds like

 But, Master, my eyelids are heavy.
 Through the haze of half-sleep, we hear you